lit/lit-element/README.md

   ready() {
     this.addEventListener('click', (e) => {
+      // Private element state not exposed via property accessors or attributes that also
-      let count = this._getProperty('clickCount') || 0;
+      // triggers re-render can be set/get using the `_setProperty`/`_getProperty` API let count = this._getProperty('clickCount') || 0;
       this._setProperty('clickCount', ++count);
     });
     super.ready();
   }

-  render(props, html) {
+  // Render method should return a `TemplateResult` using the provided lit-html `html` tag function render(props, html) {
     return html`
       <style>